theHdd4/TrinityFastAPIDjangoReact/README.md

   `http://10.2.1.65:8080` and the public domain `https://trinity.quantmatrixai.com` are trusted.
 This prevents CORS and CSRF errors when logging in from either address.
+  Set `FASTAPI_CORS_ORIGINS` to the same comma separated list so the FastAPI service accepts requests from both origins as well.
   When exposing a public hostname also add it to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts the domain.
 Run `python create_tenant.py` again after setting this variable if the domain was